-Landowners desiring to undertake fish propagation may feel that the expenditure necessary to secure completed ponds, as described above, is prohibitive; or they may have waters available for fish culture which it would not be expedient to remodel along the lines indicated.
+Landowners desiring to undertake fish propagation may feel that the expenditure necessary to secure completed ponds, as described above, is prohibitive; or they may have waters available for fish culture that it would not be expedient to remodel along the lines indicated.
 The plans outlined are in accordance with the presentday standards.
-Fish may and are being successfully propagated in far less ideal environments, but more native ingenuity in such cases is required.
-This, however, is a common attribute of the American farmer, and any one who can mix balanced feeds, practice scientific grain breeding, or master the intricacies of modern farm machinery, need not hesitate for fear of failure to add fish culture to his daily routine.
+Fish may and are being propagated successfully in far less ideal environments, but in such cases more native ingenuity is required.
+This, however, is a common attribute of the American farmer, and anyone who can mix balanced feeds, practice scientific grain breeding, or master the intricacies of modern farm machinery need not hesitate for fear of failure to add fish culture to his daily routine.